 Yet, do magic bullets exist?
-Are there fast and easy solutions to our goals and pains?
+Are there really easy solutions to our goals and pains?
 Not quite, and I’ll explain why.

-- “Look at how I made [insert $X amount] just by sending ONE email“
+- “Look at how I made $XXXX by sending one email“

-- “Build your 6-figure online business with just X hours of work each week”
+- “Build your 6-figure online business with just X hours of work per week”

 - “This ONE secret method helped me gain 20,000 visitors in ONE week“

-- “Look at how I’m earning $XXXX while touring Bali/Thailand/Europe!”
+- “Look at how I’m earning $XXXX while touring Thailand“

-- “Look at how I made [insert $X amount] just by sending ONE email” — Earning money online or via email is never from that ONE email sent but from the years that you spend building a relationship with your audience, and prior to that, building your audience.
-With no audience, there will be no sales to speak of.
-And even if you have an audience, it doesn’t necessarily mean that these people believe what you say or will buy from you.
-Trust takes time to build, and to build trust, you need to show that you have expertise in what you’re teaching.
+- “Look at how I made $XXXX by sending one email” — Earning money online is not from sending one email, but from the years that you spend building your audience and developing a relationship with them.
+When you have no audience, you have no sales to speak of.
+Even if you have an audience, it doesn’t mean that these people will believe what you say or buy from you.
+You need to build trust which takes time, and you need to show that you have expertise in what you’re teaching.

-- “Build your 6-figure online business with just X hours of work each week” — How many people actually succeed online?
+- “Build your 6-figure online business with just X hours of work per week” — How many people actually succeed online?
 Very few.
 9 out of 10 startups fail, and this number is even higher for blogs.
-A survey of 1,000 bloggers revealed that 81% never make even $100 from blogging.
-Only 2% are ever able to spend less than 2 hours a day blogging while making more than $150K a year.
+A survey of 1,000 bloggers revealed that 81% don’t even make $100 from blogging.
+According to the survey, only 2% spend less than 2 hours a day blogging while making more than $150K a year.
 Having been in the industry for over 10 years, I can tell you that the actual figure is more like 0.01% today as the market is extremely saturated.
-Out of those who “succeed” in the sense of earning massive wealth, many simply make money from selling products on how to “get rich quick” and “make money online,” i.e., getting rich by selling the idea of being rich?
+Out of those who “succeed” in the sense of earning massive wealth, many simply make money from selling products on how to make money online.
+Meaning, getting rich by selling the idea of getting rich.

-- “This ONE secret method helped me gain 20,000 visitors in ONE week” — It is one thing to get traffic spikes and another thing to get a high traffic that sustains.
-Years of building an online platform have taught me that traffic spikes mean nothing when they don’t sustain.
-Incidentally, many of these blog sites that exclaim about their traffic growth never show the traffic stats 1, 3, 6 months down the road.
+- “This ONE secret method helped me gain 20,000 visitors in ONE week” — It’s one thing to get traffic spikes.
+It’s another to get high traffic that sustains.
+Years of building an online platform has taught me that traffic spikes mean nothing when they don’t sustain.
+Incidentally, many of these blog sites that boast about their traffic growth never show the same stats 1, 3, or 12 months down the road.

-- “Look at how I’m earning $XXXX while touring in Bali/Thailand/Europe!” — See my reply to #2.
-Interestingly, the people often boasting about living the “free” and high life are usually the ones trying to sell you some exorbitantly priced course on how to achieve financial freedom by starting your online business.
-As shared in #2, only 2% of folks ever achieve this scenario, and some of the folks in this 2% are essentially rich from selling a dream.
-Most of these people usually earn the bulk, if not all, of their income selling said courses.
+- “Look at how I’m earning $XXXX while touring Thailand” — See my reply to #2.
+Interestingly, the people boasting about living the free and high life are usually trying to sell you some three-to-four figure course on how to achieve financial freedom by starting your online business.
+As I shared in #2, only a tiny percentage of folks ever achieve this outcome and many of these folks get rich by selling the idea of getting rich, which itself is like a ponzi scheme (only those at the top will walk away rich).

-Another common industry where magic bullet claims are rampant is the slimming industry.
-In Singapore, you see miracle transformation ads by slimming agencies in newspapers and shopping malls.
-Some of these are even endorsed by celebrities, suggesting great credibility.
+In the slimming industry, magic bullet claims are common as well.
+In Singapore, you often see slimming ads everywhere.
+Some are even endorsed by celebrities, suggesting great credibility.

-Secondly, large weight losses in a very short amount of time usually consists largely of water loss, not fat loss.
-The best example is when I did my 21-day fast in 2011 — I didn’t eat anything for 21 days, yet my weight loss wasn’t the same throughout this period.
+Secondly, a large weight loss in a very short amount of time is usually driven by water loss, not fat loss.
+The best example is when I did my 21-day fast in 2011: I didn’t eat anything for 21 days, yet my weight loss wasn’t the same throughout this period.
 Guess when I lost the most weight?
 If you say the first few days, you are right.

 Why such a large loss at first?
 That’s because my body was using my glycogen (stored food reserves) due to my calorie deficit, and consequently the water bonded to it.
-As every unit of glycogen is bonded to 3-4 units of water, if you have 1 kg of glycogen, you automatically lose 3-4 kg of water with that.
+Every unit of glycogen is bonded to 3-4 units of water.
+If you have 1 kg of glycogen, you automatically lose 3-4 kg of water with that.
 That’s 4-5kg of weight lost in total, which is huge.
-That’s why rapid losses at the beginning of any weight loss endeavor is very normal — it happens to everyone, and there’s nothing “magical” about that.
+That’s why rapid losses at the beginning of any weight loss effort is very normal — it happens to everyone, and there’s nothing “magical” about that.

 Last but not least, let’s look at the beauty industry.
-An industry where flawless transformations and fast effects of skin care and hair care products are the norm, and where flawless displays of conventional beauty are everywhere.
+An industry where flawless transformations and fast effects of skin care and hair care products are the norm, where flawless displays of beauty are everywhere.

-But how much of that is true?
-First, there’s a big question of whether there is even merit in pursuing the beauty standards pushed onto us by the beauty industry, and whether these standards reflect the true nature of beauty (read my posts on beauty here and here).
-Secondly, what you see in advertisements is
+But how much of this is true?
+First, there’s a big question of whether we should even pursue the beauty standards pushed onto us by the beauty industry and whether these standards reflect the true nature of beauty.
+(Answer: They don’t.
+Read: The Beauty of Self)

-Once I interviewed an aesthetics doctor for Celes.TV (the interview was unfortunately not published due to audio and other post-production issues), who told me that many beauty clinics photoshop their before/after pictures to make the treatments seem impressive, to drive sales.
-An aesthetics doctor is someone who does aesthetics treatments like botox, fillers, liposuction, and so on.
-Photoshopping of such treatment pics is clearly unethical, though I don’t understand why photoshopping of beauty ads has come to be normal and legal — to me, both mislead and create a false illusion.
-Because of that, he gets patients with unrealistic expectations, wanting results that he knows aren’t possible from the treatment alone.
-For the sales-hungry doctors, they don’t care — they just grab sale, do the treatment, and let the patient deal with the consequences.
+Once I interviewed an aesthetics doctor for my YouTube channel (the interview was unfortunately not published due to audio issues), who told me that many beauty clinics photoshop their before/after pictures to make their treatments seem impressive.
+An aesthetics doctor is someone who does aesthetics treatments like botox, fillers, and liposuction.
+Photoshopping of such treatment pics is clearly unethical.
+Because of that, he gets patients who have unrealistic expectations, wanting results that aren’t possible from the treatment alone.
+For sales-hungry doctors, they don’t care — they just take the patient’s money and do the treatment, and let him/her deal with the consequences later on.

-This Yahoo! article shares some horror stories surrounding the beauty industry in Singapore, which I recommend you check out.
-These issues can happen to you too, especially if the industry is largely unregulated where you live.
+This Yahoo! article shares some horror stories surrounding the beauty industry in Singapore which I recommend you check out.
+These can happen to you too if the beauty industry is unregulated in your country.

 So what does it mean?

-I personally believe in the 80/20 way.
-The 80/20 way is to focus on 20% high-impact actions to achieve maximum results in the shortest amount of time.
-I wrote about the 80/20 principle here and I personally employ it in my life, be it my work or relationships.
-I analyze and adopt strategies that help me grow my business effectively.
+I believe in the 80/20 way, which is to focus on 20% high-impact actions to achieve maximum results in the shortest time.
+I apply the 80/20 principle in my life.
+I analyze and adopt strategies to grow my business effectively.
 I focus on relationships that give me the most emotional reward: my family, best friends, and you.
-I also adopt eating habits that gives me the most health rewards: including choosing complex over refined carbs, drinking plain water over sugary drinks, cutting down on fried/oily foods, and consuming a plant-based diet.
+I adopt eating habits that gives me the most health rewards: including drinking water or fresh juices over soda or sugared drinks, cutting down fried/oily foods, and eating a whole-food, nutrient-dense diet.

-Personal growth isn’t meant to be easy.
-It’s also not meant to be quick or immediate.
-It’s something that you work on day in and out.
-Just like nurturing a great relationship or cultivating a friendship, it takes time to find your way in a goal and navigate your way to success.
 And it’s okay.
 It’s okay to be slow.
-It’s okay to take your time with certain things.
+It’s okay to take your time with things.
 It’s okay to fall behind the curve sometimes.
-Rather than rush and rush, subject yourself to obscene standards, and/or pursue certain results at the expense of everything else, I rather you take your time to figure things out and work on being the best you, at your own pace and time, while not being complacent about things.
-There’s little sense in pushing for artificially forced results with little regard of the big picture, not unlike stretching a plant with your bare hands just so it can grow taller faster.
-It’s stupid.
-It’s counteractive.
-It’s also self-damaging.
+Rather than rush, subject yourself to obscene standards, and pursue certain results at the expense of everything, I rather you take your time to figure things out and work on being the best you, at your own pace and time, while not being complacent about things.
+There’s little sense in pushing for artificially forced results with little regard of the big picture, not unlike stretching a plant with your bare hands so that it can grow taller faster.
+It’s counteractive, self-damaging, and unproductive.

-My articles in the articles section will help.
-I’ve grouped the articles into key categories, so browse the section relevant to you now: be it improving your productivity, pursuing your passion, starting your business, finding love, or something else.
+My articles will help.
+I’ve grouped my articles into key categories, so browse the section relevant to you now: be it improving your productivity, pursuing your passion, finding love, or something else.

 The next time someone tries to pitch a magic bullet claim to you, remember: you know better than to jump onto it.
 Work on the fundamentals, and you will get to your goal in time.
 And this is, in reality, the fastest way to get to where you want.